FergusLemon/CV/README.md

 **ICAEW (Sept 09 - Jul 12) - Accountancy Qualification**

 First time passes on all 15 exams, ACA qualified.
-Received MCC prizes for the highest mark in 4 out of the 15 exams.
+Received MCA prizes for the highest mark in 4 out of the 15 exams.

 **BBP Law School (Sept 08 - Jul 09)**